-Within the PDU session the SMF shall collect the charging information for service data flows per UPF, categorized with rating group or combination of the rating group and service id.
+Within the PDU session the SMF shall collect the charging information for service data flows per UPF, for local traffic offload scenarios with I-SMF insertion it shall be collected per I-SMF and I-SMF per controlled I-UPF, categorized with rating group or combination of the rating group and service id.

+Editor's note: Wherever to have I-UPF as well as PSA2 UPF for the I-SMF controlled UPF is FFS.